 Head to the content editor’s approval tab, click the three dots next to the person’s name, and Mark Approved.
 Leave a comment explaining why you’re overriding the approval, and click Send.

 You can edit rounds inside each piece of content to remove someone or to customize the approval round further.
 You can only edit the gray rounds.
 A gray round indicates Gain hasn’t sent an email to anyone in it yet.
 If a round is already yellow or orange, you will not be able to edit it.

 Note: These steps only modify an approval round for this item.
-If you need to change an approval workflow permanently, go to Approval Workflows under Brand Settings.
+If you need to change an approval workflow permanently, go to Approval Workflows under Workspace Settings.
 After you edit a workflow, be sure to resend content for approval using the updated template.

 Here’s how to edit a round: